-The securities in the Portfolio will be primarily denominated in non-Canadian currencies and, therefore, the Fund may be exposed to changes in the value of such currencies against the Canadian dollar.
-The Fund will endeavour to hedge all or substantially all of the value of the Portfolio against changes in the value of such currencies against the Canadian dollar.
+The securities in the Portfolio are primarily denominated in non-Canadian currencies and, therefore, the Fund may be exposed to changes in the value of such currencies against the Canadian dollar.
+The Fund endeavours to hedge all or substantially all of the value of the Portfolio against changes in the value of such currencies against the Canadian dollar.